Do Pergolas Add Value to Your Home? The Definitive Guide

 We do not share any client data with third parties.
 Your personal information is kept confidential and is not disclosed to any outside organizations, except as required by law or with your explicit consent.

-A well-designed and properly built pergola typically returns 50-80% of its investment cost when selling your home.
-For example, a $10,000 pergola project may add $5,000-$8,000 to your home’s selling price, depending on your local market, the pergola’s quality, and how well it complements your outdoor space.
+A well-designed pergola typically returns 50-80% of its investment cost when selling your home.
+For example, a $10,000 pergola project may add $5,000-$8,000 to your home’s selling price, depending on your local Michigan market, the pergola’s quality, and how well it complements your outdoor living space.

 Yes, pergolas are generally worth the investment for both lifestyle and financial reasons.
-Beyond the direct ROI at sale time, pergolas expand your usable living space, enhance your outdoor experience, and can reduce cooling costs when strategically placed.
-Most homeowners report high satisfaction with their pergola investment.
+Beyond the direct ROI at sale time, pergolas expand your usable living space, enhance your outdoor experience, and can reduce cooling costs when strategically placed to shade south-facing windows.

-Pergolas that are built with quality materials (like cedar, redwood, or aluminum), include thoughtful design features (like adjustable louvers or built-in lighting), and integrate seamlessly with your home’s architecture add the most value.
-Attached pergolas that create a direct indoor-outdoor connection typically yield higher returns than freestanding structures in distant corners of the property.
+Pergolas built with quality materials — cedar, redwood, or aluminum — that include thoughtful design features (adjustable louvers, integrated lighting) and integrate with your home’s architecture add the most value.
+Attached pergolas that create a direct indoor-outdoor connection typically yield higher returns than freestanding structures placed in distant corners of a property.

-Permit requirements vary by location.
-Many municipalities require permits for pergolas, especially for attached structures or those exceeding certain size thresholds.
-Check with your local building department before starting construction.
-Working without required permits can lead to fines and complications when selling your home.
+Permit requirements vary by municipality in Michigan.
+Most cities and townships require permits for attached structures or those exceeding certain size thresholds.
+In Ann Arbor and Saline, most pergola projects over 200 square feet require a permit.
+Always check with your local building department before starting construction — working without required permits can lead to fines and title complications when selling your home.

-The lifespan of a pergola depends primarily on its materials and maintenance:
+The lifespan of a pergola depends primarily on materials and how well it was installed for local climate conditions.
+In Michigan’s freeze-thaw environment:

-• Cedar and redwood: 15-20 years with proper maintenance
+• Cedar and redwood: 15-20 years with proper annual maintenance

 • Pressure-treated pine: 8-12 years